medizininformatik-initiative/feasibility-deploy/feasibility-triangle/troubleshooting/troubleshooting.md

 To debug your triangle it is important that you check each component, starting with the last component in the queue and working your way towards the Middleware, which connects to the central portal.

-1. AKTIN - FLARE (FHIR Search) - FHIR Server (not CQL ready)
-2. AKTIN - FHIR Server (CQL ready)
-3. DSF - FLARE (FHIR Search) - FHIR Server (not CQL ready)
+1. DSF - FLARE (FHIR Search) - FHIR Server (not CQL ready)
-4. DSF - FHIR Server (CQL ready)
+2. DSF - FHIR Server (CQL ready)

 => Debugging Route

-1. FHIR Server -> FLARE check translate ->  FLARE check execute -> AKTIN
-2. FHIR Server -> CQL check execution -> AKTIN
-3. FHIR Server -> FLARE check translate ->  FLARE check execute -> DSF
+1. FHIR Server -> FLARE check translate ->  FLARE check execute -> DSF
-4. FHIR Server -> CQL check execution -> DSF
+2. FHIR Server -> CQL check execution -> DSF

 Additionally you can use the FLARE tool to check if your data is loaded into the FHIR server correctly.